joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/25/arts/television/jimmy-kimmel-state-union.html

 **Inter elimination to Bodo is no laughing matter, but all is not lost for Chivu**\
-`The defeat has been called their worst elimination in years, but the defeat should be put in context of a season of ups and downs.`\
+`The defeat has been called their worst elimination in years, but it should be put in context of a season of ups and downs.`\
 https://nytimes.com/athletic/7069219/2026/02/25/inter-milan-bodo-champions-league/

 **Wrexham's midfield injuries are piling up - can Parkinson keep the promotion bid on track?**\